How Local Marketing Has Changed with the Internet

 Measuring traditional or offline advertising sources has been improved with the Internet.
 Now a small local business can track these traditional ad sources by tracking the telephone number and Internet traffic from the advertisement.
 For instance, QR codes, unique web addresses, web forms and SMS text campaigns allow local consumers to communicate in more ways than being asked to call the local business.
 And when the call is made, it will be tracked and routed wherever necessary through the ability of new age voice communication using IP technology (yes, IP stands for Internet Protocol – again, one more way the Internet helps).

 So imagine this… what if every dollar of your local marketing advertising budget could be tied back to the activities that help your local business win more customers?
 What if your local business advertised with 10+ sources and knew for a fact how many calls, web forms, appointments, proposals, sales, revenues and profits were generated from each and every ad source and distribution.
 This is available today with the Internet and effective measuring of web, voice, text and email communication sources at very affordable costs for local business leaders.

 Social180 helps with local marketing and measuring the effectiveness of advertising sources for local business leaders.
-By leveraging social media marketing and Internet marketing, Social180 then helps local business leaders engage and communication with their local audience more frequently, but more important… more effectively.
-Visit us Facebook, YouTube, Google+, Twitter or Pinterest or give us a call if we can help you and your local business at 469-420-0180.
+By leveraging social media marketing and Internet marketing, Social180 then helps local business leaders engage and communicate with their local audience more frequently, but more important… more effectively.
+Visit us Facebook, YouTube, Twitter or Pinterest or give us a call if we can help you and your local business at 469-420-0180.